fujaba/fulibScenarios/src/test/scenarios/language/associations/Associations.md

 # Reverse Associations

-There is a University Uni Kassel.
+There is the University Uni Kassel.
 There are Students with name Alice, Bob, Charlie, Dude.

 // You can specify the name of the reverse association by adding "and is <name> of".